medgarcy/SQL_beginner/README.md

 | **Allowed**                               |                                                                                                                          |
 | Language                        | ANSI SQL                                                                                              |

-Please register a new pizza with name “greek pizza” (use id = 19) with price 800 rubles in “Dominos” restaurant (pizzeria_id = 2).
+Please register a new pizza with the name "Greek pizza" (use id = 19) with the price of 800 rubles in the restaurant "Dominos" (pizzeria_id = 2).
-**Warning**: this exercise will probably be the cause  of changing data in the wrong way.
-Actually, you can restore the initial database model with data from the link in the “Rules of the day” section.
+**Warning**: this exercise is likely to cause the modification of data in the wrong way.
+Actually, you can restore the original database model with data from the link in the "Rules of the day" section.

 ## Chapter XII